-Conclave on Biodiversity for Everyones Life Held at Miranda House
+Conclave on Biodiversity for Everyones Life Held at Miranda House, DU

 Miranda House, University of Delhi organised a Day Long Conclave on the theme Biodiversity for Everyone’s Life on 31 August 2018.
 The Conclave was organised in collaboration with the Manipur based Institute of Bioresources and Sustainable Development (IBSD).
 Ujala Mall, participant of the Conclave, shares her experience and learning from this Conclave.